xUser5000/CS-Notes/Operating Systems/Concurrency/Concurrency.md

 # Explanation
 - #parallelism: when two or more threads are executing simultaneously.
 [2]
 - #concurrency: when two or more threads are making progress.
-A more generalized form of parallelism that can include time-slicing as a form of virtual parallelism.
+A more generalized form of parallelism that can include #time_sharing as a form of virtual parallelism.
 [2]
 - #thread:
 	- Definition:
 		- Smallest sequence of programmed instructions that can be managed independently by a scheduler.
 [3]